MxolisiDlaminj/MxolisiDlaminj/README.md

 ## 📊 Projects
 - 📌 **Data Professionals Career Insights Dashboard (Power BI)**
   Analysed survey data from data professionals to uncover trends in salaries, skills, and job satisfaction.
 Built an interactive dashboard to present insights effectively.

+- 📌 **Library Management System using SQL**
+  This project demonstrates the development and analysis of a Library Management System using SQL.
+It focuses on managing and analysing structured data related to books, members, employees, and transactions.

 *(More projects coming soon...)*